Gentle introductions to AI, ML, and DI

 - AI: Artificial Intelligence: A Modern Approach (read starting with the introduction here).
 I think of Norvig as a father of the field.

 - Machine learning: Machine Learning by Peter Flash (read the prologue that you can find here).

 - Transfer: Learning to Learn, by me and Sebastian Thrun (read the two pages on transfer here)

 - Deep Learning: The next generation of neural networks a great talk by Geoff Hinton at Google.
-Also see this book chapter (by Bengio, Goodfellow, and Courville) for an up-to-date (still in draft) review of where we’re at today, including how these multiple topics relate.
+Also see this online book (by Bengio, Goodfellow, and Courville) for an up-to-date review of where we’re at today, including how these multiple topics relate.